syncfusion-content/maui-docs/MAUI/Chat/messages.md

 {% endhighlight %}
 {% endtabs %}

-## Messages without author (System Generated Messages / Admin messages) in maui chat
+## Messages without author (System Generated Messages / Admin messages)

 Using templates, you can show messages with any information, similar to security alerts in WhatsApp or admin notifications.
 These messages can be put into the `SfChat.Messages` collection without specifying an author.
 In the provided code example, we've set up a custom template to display a security message from an admin when the author of the message is not specified.